Jermyn Symonds: Biography

 Symonds was born in 1816 as the youngest son of the family.
 His father was Sir William Symonds.
 On the recommendation of Lord Normanby, he joined the survey department in New South Wales in 1839.
 He arrived at Auckland, New Zealand, on 1 October 1840 to join his elder brother William Cornwallis Symonds, but his brother drowned in a boating accident in November 1841.
-For a while, he was acting protector of aborigines, and was in charge of purchase of land from Māori, and the survey of that land.
+For a while, he was acting protector of aborigines and was in charge of purchase of land from Māori, and the survey of that land.
 In 1843, he obtained a commission as Ensign in the 40th (the 2nd Somersetshire) Regiment of Foot, then stationed in India.
-However, he never joined the regiment, but remained in New Zealand.
+However, he never joined the regiment but remained in New Zealand.
 In 1844, he purchased the Otago block with Frederick Tuckett on behalf of the New Zealand Company.

-Some time in 1844, he transferred to the 99th (Lanarkshire) Regiment of Foot, then stationed in Australia.
+Sometime in 1844, he transferred to the 99th (Lanarkshire) Regiment of Foot, then stationed in Australia.
 In April 1845, he joined his regiment in Sydney, only to return to New Zealand with the 99th Regiment at the end of May 1845.
 He took part in the Flagstaff War and was present at the Battle of Ohaeawai and fall of Ruapekapeka.

 In January 1846, he became private secretary to Governor George Grey.
 The governor transferred an island in the Firth of Thames to Symonds to create a test case regarding the Crown's pre-emptive right of purchase to Māori land deriving from the Treaty of Waitangi; in R v Symonds, the court decided in favour of the Crown's case.
 In 1847, he was one of the founding members of the Auckland Savings Bank.
 He returned to England in 1848, where he married in 1849.
 He came back to New Zealand in 1849 in charge of a detachment of the Fencibles, which he settled in Onehunga.
 He became a justice of the peace in 1853, was appointed Native Secretary in 1855, and became Onehunga's resident magistrate and returning officer in 1856.